operator-framework/java-operator-sdk/docs/documentation/features.md

 you might want to either schedule a timed event to make sure the `deleteResource` is executed again or use event sources get notified about the state changes of a deleted resource.

+## Automatic Observed Generation Handling

+## Support for Well Known (non-custom) Kubernetes Resources

+A Controller can be registered for a non-custom resource, so well known Kubernetes resources like ( Ingress,Deployment,...).
+Note that automatic observed generation handling is not supported for these resources.

 ## Automatic Retries on Error

 When an exception is thrown from a controller, the framework will schedule an automatic retry of the reconciliation.
 The